Ethanol Precipitation of DNA and RNA: How it Works

-Ethanol precipitation is a commonly used technique for concentrating and de-salting nucleic acids (DNA or RNA) preparations in aqueous solution.
+Ethanol precipitation is a commonly used technique for concentrating and de-salting nucleic acid (DNA or RNA) preparations in an aqueous solution.

-Because of these charges, polar molecules, like DNA or RNA, can interact electrostatically with the water molecules, allowing them to easily dissolve in water.
+First, we need to know why nucleic acids are soluble in water.
+Water is a polar molecule – it has a partial negative charge near the oxygen atom due to the unshared pairs of electrons, and partial positive charges near the hydrogen atoms.
+Because of these charges, polar molecules like DNA or RNA can interact electrostatically with the water molecules, allowing them to easily dissolve in water.
 Polar molecules can therefore be described as hydrophilic and non-polar molecules, which can’t easily interact with water molecules, are hydrophobic.
-Nucleic acids are hydrophilic due to the negatively charged phosphate (PO3-) groups along the sugar phosphate backbone.
+Nucleic acids are hydrophilic due to the negatively charged phosphate (PO4–) groups along the sugar-phosphate backbone.

-Ok, so back to the protocol.
-The role of the salt in the protocol is to neutralize the charges on the sugar phosphate backbone.
+OK, so back to the protocol.
+The role of salt in the protocol is to neutralize the charges on the sugar-phosphate backbone.
 A commonly used salt is sodium acetate.
 In solution, sodium acetate breaks up into Na+ and [CH3COO]–.
-The positively charged sodium ions neutralize the negative charge on the PO3- groups on the nucleic acids, making the molecule far less hydrophilic, and therefore much less soluble in water.
+The positively charged sodium ions neutralize the negative charge on the PO4– groups on the nucleic acids, making the molecule far less hydrophilic and, therefore, much less soluble in water.

-The electrostatic attraction between the Na+ ions in solution and the PO3- ions are dictated by Coulomb’s Law, which is affected by the dielectric constant of the solution.
-Water has a high dielectric constant, which makes it fairly difficult for the Na+ and PO3- to come together.
-Ethanol on the other hand has a much lower dielectric constant, making it much easier for Na+ to interact with the PO3-, shield it’s charge and make the nucleic acid less hydrophilic, causing it to drop out of solution.
+The electrostatic attraction between the Na+ ions in solution and the PO4– ions are dictated by Coulomb’s Law, which is affected by the dielectric constant of the solution.
+Water has a high dielectric constant, which makes it fairly difficult for the Na+ and PO4– to come together.
+Ethanol, on the other hand, has a much lower dielectric constant, making it much easier for Na+ to interact with the PO4–.
+This shields its charge and makes the nucleic acid less hydrophilic, thus causing it to drop out of the solution.

-Incubation of the nucleic acid/salt/ethanol mixture at low temperatures (e.g. –20 or -80C) is commonly cited in protocols as necessary in protocols.
-However, according to Maniatis et al (Molecular Cloning, A Laboratory Manual 2nd Edition… 2nd edition?? – I need to get a newer version!), this is not required, as nucleic acids at concentrations as low as 20ng/mL will precipitate at 0-4C so incubation for 15–30 minutes on ice is sufficient.
+Incubation of the nucleic acid/salt/ethanol mixture at low temperatures (e.g. –20° or –80°C) is commonly cited as a necessary step in protocols.
+However, according to Maniatis et al. (Molecular Cloning, A Laboratory Manual 2nd Edition… 2nd edition?? – I need to get a newer version!), this is not required, as nucleic acids at concentrations as low as 20 ng/mL will precipitate at 0–4°C, so incubation for 15–30 minutes on ice is sufficient.

 This step is to wash any residual salt away from the pelleted DNA.